apache/druid/.github/pull_request_template.md

 ### Design

-If the change involves any design decisions, including:
+Please describe any design decisions made, including:
- - Choosing algorithm of doing something
+ - Choice of algorithms
- - Choosing the Druid behaviour (Should certain configuration values be accepted?
-What some Druid nodes should do in some corner situations, e. g. insufficient resources?)
+ - Behavioral aspects.
+What configuration values are acceptable?
+How are corner cases and error conditions handled, such as when insufficient resources are available?
  - Class organization and design (how the logic is split between classes, inheritance, composition, design patterns)
  - Method organization and design (how the logic is split between methods, parameters and return types)
  - Naming (class, method, API, configuration, HTTP endpoint, names of emitted metrics)

-Describe alternative designs (mention alternative names) and compare them with the designs that you've implemented (the names you've chosen).
+In addition, describe _at least one_ alternative design (or mention alternative name) for every design (or naming) decision point and compare the alternatives with the designs that you've implemented (or the names you've chosen).

 If you already did this in the associated issue (e. g. a "Proposal" issue), leave the following sentence: